timkuel/4760-Operating-Systems/project3/README.md

-Author:	Timothy Kuelker
+## Author:	Timothy Kuelker ##
-Date:	October 1, 2019
+### Date:	October 1, 2019 ###
-Course:	CMPSCI 4760 - Operating Systems
+### Course:	CMPSCI 4760 - Operating Systems ###

-Project Execution:
+#### ** Project Execution: ** ####

 		To execute the program, type 'Make' or 'make' into the command line while inside the same directory as the .c file.
 A Makefile will compile the program down into the executable 'oss' and 'user'.
 To execute 'oss' and 'user' type './oss' into the command line while in the same directory as the executable, 'oss' will launch 'user' itself.
 For all command line options, type './oss -h' into the command line, while in the same directory as the executable.

-Program Description:
+#### ** Program Description: ** ####

 		This program acts like the shell of an OS simulator that does very basic tasks using fork, exec, shared memory, and semaphores.

-- 'ossim.c'
+* ** ossim.c **
 	'ossim.c' or 'oss' will start by either being launched with or without command line options (use command line option -h for more info).
 After execution, 'oss' will launch 's' child processes, if one is not defined it will launch 5.
 After the children launch, 'oss' starts to enter a while loop, with each